marcurdy/dfir-toolset/WindowsLateralDetection.md

 * Remote code execution
   * Execution of PsExec
+    * Initiated with a 5140/5145 with IPC$ to test permission
     * mounts hidden ADMIN$, copies psexesvc.exe remotely, starts the service and exec command
 	  * Named pipes used to communicate
 	  * artifacts: app exec, pushed binaries, user profile creation w/o -e